UniStuttgart-VISUS/megamol/docs/manual.md

 ## Advanced Usage

-This chapter discusses advanced usage of MegaMol TM .
+This chapter discusses advanced usage of MegaMol&trade; .

 ### Configurator

-The Configurator is a utility application for editing MegaMol TM project files.
+The Configurator is a utility application for editing MegaMol&trade; project files.
 More specifically, it allows to edit the modules, calls and parameters to be instantiated and set for view instances (see sections 3.1 and 3.2).
 Figure 5.1 shows the main GUI window of the application.